 Bristol Bay Forever Act, Explained

-Permanently protecting Bristol Bay from large-scale mining.
+Permanently protecting Bristol Bay from mines like Pebble

 Tragically, wild salmon runs are diminishing around Alaska, but Bristol Bay’s remain strong.